 Regardless of the weather outside, the four principles of drying in disaster restoration should be considered for success.
 Even if it’s 100°F in a desert climate, industrial heaters can effectively be paired with air movers and dehumidifiers to properly and quickly dry the damaged area.

 Thermal Flow has the top-rated equipment to get you started with your disaster restoration business.
-Our team of certified, industry experts in the fields of disaster restoration, climate control, and bed bug remediation are always available to guide you through any questions you may have and properly equip you with the knowledge necessary to get started on the right foot.
+Our team of industry experts in the fields of disaster restoration, climate control, and bed bug remediation are always available to guide you through any questions you may have and properly equip you with the knowledge necessary to get started on the right foot.